vinaykk/RepData_PeerAssessment1/PA1_template.md

 ## Introduction
 This file is the R Mark down file for Reproducible Research peer assessment 1.
-Probelm details regarding this assessment is available in [Read Me file]("https://github.com/vinaykk/RepData_PeerAssessment1/blob/master/README.md")
+Probelm details regarding this assessment is available in [Read Me]("https://github.com/vinaykk/RepData_PeerAssessment1/blob/master/README.md")

 Following are the sections related to problems asked in this assessment.